SexChrLab/Cancer_Genomics/README.md

 2. Runs Variant Effect Predictor (VEP)
     - Returns annotated variants
-    - Uses downstream pluggin to eliminate variants that are downstream of a frameshif mutation
+    - Uses downstream pluggin to eliminate variants that are downstream of a frameshift mutation
-    - Uses wildtype pluggin to return the corresponding wildtype peptide as well.
+    - Uses wildtype pluggin to return the corresponding wildtype peptide as well

 3. Runs PVAC-Seq (https://anaconda.org/bioconda/pvacseq) to generate peptide.
     - The default command is: